4 Things Every Pre-Med Student Should Know

 It can be tempting to compare your path to the path of other premed students.
-Whether it’s grades, educational opportunities or study tips, comparison can be difficult to avoid.
+Whether it’s grades, educational opportunities, or study tips, comparison can be difficult to avoid.
 In addition, social media makes it all too easy to “see” what someone else is doing which can further promote comparison.

-The truth, however, is that your path is YOUR path and it cannot and should not be compared to the those of others.
+The truth, however, is that your path is YOUR path and it cannot and should not be compared to those of others.
 Also, things aren’t always as they seem, so don't draw conclusions about yourself based on assumptions you make about others.
-Avoid comparing yourself to others- it will save yourself a lot of headaches.
+Avoid comparing yourself to others- it will save you a lot of headaches.
 I promise.

 2. Work Hard

 I know that you know this.
 But I’m not saying you should work hard only to get good grades, though this is important.
 I’m saying this because getting used to hard work will help you be successful in med school and beyond.
 Being a medical student and resident is one of the hardest things you will ever do.
-In my opinion it’s harder than actually being a physician.
+In my opinion, it’s harder than actually being a physician.
 If you get used to working hard now it will prepare you for your time as a medical student and beyond.

 3. Develop Outside Interests

 For years I sat on the admissions committee at Rowan University School of Osteopathic Medicine.
 I really enjoyed meeting applicants and hearing about their personal journeys into medicine.
 One thing that was really important to me was understanding the extra-curricular interests of the applicant.
 It was helpful to learn about a student’s work with their church choir, their volunteer efforts or their passion for drawing or painting.
 Make sure to cultivate your outside interests while working to get into med school.
-Not only will this make your application more interesting, but your passions will help you keep you happy and fulfilled as a med student, resident and attending.
+Not only will this make your application more interesting, but your passions will help you keep you happy and fulfilled as a med student, resident, and attending.

 4. “You are Braver than you believe, Stronger than you seem, and Smarter than you think.”